- What is Ripple?

 The network uses a consensus protocol that permissions certain servers it deems trustworthy to validate transactions.

-Invest in XRP With Caleb & Brown
+Trade XRP with Caleb & Brown

-Our personalised broker service makes crypto investing simple.
-A dedicated member of our broker team is always on hand to guide you along the way, giving you the confidence you need to navigate the world of crypto.
+Our personalised crypto broker service makes everything simple.
+A dedicated member of our team is always on hand to guide you along the way, giving you the confidence you need to navigate the world of crypto.
 Not to mention key features such as:

 - No joining or signup costs